Hospitality Management (BBus degree)

-The Institute boasts one of the finest Tourism and Hospitality buildings in Europe, with state-of-the-art facilities.
+The University boasts one of the finest tourism and hospitality buildings in Europe, with state-of-the-art facilities.
 Our courses combine practical elements of hospitality management with key management skills, knowledge and competencies, in a multi-cultural classroom environment, providing graduates with the best possible foundation for a future career.
-Modern Demonstration and Production Kitchens, IT and Front Office Laboratories, a Demonstration Theatre, Training Restaurants and Bar and well equipped classrooms are all features of the Tourism and Hospitality Building at CIT.
-In addition, students have easy access to the wider Institute facilities such as an excellent library, IT facilities, sports and recreation facilities, and other student supports.
+Modern demonstration and production kitchens, IT and front office laboratories, a theatre, training restaurants and bar and well equipped classrooms are all features at MTU.
+In addition, students have easy access to the wider University facilities such as an excellent library, IT facilities, sports and recreation facilities, and other student supports.
 Administration and support facilities are offered in an environment where students have direct access to an experienced and qualified lecturing team.

 Formal lectures, tutorials, individual and team project work, guest speakers, industry visits and field trips are all an integral part of the course.
 A range of elective subjects are available so that students can pursue particular topics which interest them.